 Dr. Lee referenced Margaret Gunther’s text Holy Listening and Gunther’s theme of hospitality on the part of the spiritual director.
 Yet, Lee turned the question around and asked what if it’s the seeker who is the hospitable one, generously opening up to spiritual directors with their stories?
 With this posture, and especially as we meet with seekers with different identities than our own, we consider ways to be responsible with our power.
 We actively seek understanding about the impact of our roles, education, race, gender, ethnicity, class, ability, sexual orientation/affection, etc. This stance invites us to receive whatever stories are shared and be open to being changed by the stories.
 Dr. Lee discussed ways to facilitate spaciousness in order for our companions to “access their sacredness”:

 I am left with questions like where do I need to slow down in my life?
 What inner work am I in need of doing so I can continue to do what is mine to do?
-I am grateful for SDI’s vision for the conference and speakers including Cindy Lee and Yavilah McCoy, among so many others, who have opened up new pathways for deepened connection with self, seekers, the natural world, and the Divine.
-The Wondering Process of Spiritual Inquiry: A Description of an Interreligious Event in Chicago5/2/2022
+I am grateful for SDI’s vision for the conference and speakers including Cindy Lee and Yavilah McCoy, among so many others, who have opened up new pathways for deepened connection with self, seekers, the natural world, and the Divine. |

 About this blogDeepening the understanding, practice and importance of spiritual guidance-companionship across traditions.
-Chat with us on FacebookArchives
+Archives

-February 2023
+May 2023

 Categories